 Faustin Linyekula has created ten pieces with his company.
 In 2009, he created more more more... future, a rock-opera-ndombolo which has toured Europe as well as North America and Africa.
 In 2009 he gave a rare and wonderful performance himself in the duet Sans-titre with Raimund Hoghe.
 That year, he also proposed a production of Jean Racine's Bérénice for the Comédie Française and Pour en finir avec Bérénice was performed with six Congolese actors at the Festival d'Avignon in July 2010 and at the Théâtre National de Chaillot and the KVS theatre in Brussels in 2011.
 In 2007 he won the principal award of the Prince Claus Fund for Culture and Development.

 From September 2018 he is associated with Manège - Scène nationale of Reims in France.
 In 2019 he will be Associated Artist at Holland Festival in Amsterdam.
 From September 2018 he is associated with Manège - Scène nationale of Reims in France.
 In 2019 he will be Associated Artist at Holland Festival in Amsterdam.
-His Histoire(s) du théâtre II could not premiere season 2018-2019 because of refused visas, the performance will premiere in July 2019 during the Theatre Festival of Avignon, and will then come to Ghent.
+His Histoire(s) du théâtre II could not premiere in season 2018-2019 because of refused visas.
+The performance premiered in July 2019 during the Theatre Festival of Avignon, and will come to Ghent in March 2020.